 Current Students

-Akino Inagaki is a Ph.D. student studying scavenger community dynamics on Hokkaido Island.
-Akino completed her completed her M.S. thesis in 2019 at the Tokyo University of Technology and Agriculture focused on the interspecific interactions among facultative scavengers in the East Asian temperate forest.
-Her first chapter from her M.S. was published in Ecology and Evolution and her second chapter is currently in review.
+Akino Inagaki is a Post-doctoral Researcher with the the Tokyo University of Technology and Agriculture.
+She completed her Ph.D. in 2024 on scavenger community dynamics on Honshu Island.
+Akino completed her completed her M.S. thesis in 2019 focused on the interspecific interactions among facultative scavengers in the East Asian temperate forest, with chapters from her M.S. were published in Ecology and Evolution and Scientific Reports.

 Former Students